Gericault/Gericault.Github.io/_posts/2024-10-06-Navigating-the-linux-CLI.md

 displays only the first 5 lines of the file. the -n option allows the user to specify the _number_ of lines to return.

+less - returns the content of a file one page at a time

+`less updates.txt`

+returns the content of updates one page at a time; the less command changes the terminal window to a display which allows users to easily move forward and backward through content.

+**tail - displays the last 10 lines of a file**

+`tail updates.txt`

+displays the last 10 lines of the updates.txt file

+`tail -n 5 updates.txt`

+returns the last 5 lines of updates.txt.
+The -n option allows the user to specify the number of lines to return.